dagster-io/dagster/examples/quickstart_etl/README.md

 # Dagster starter kit

-This example is a starter kit for building a daily ETL pipeline.
-At a high level, this project shows how to ingest data from external sources, explore and transform the data, and materialize outputs that help visualize the data.
+This example project is a starting point for building a data engineering pipeline.

+This project follows an important pattern in data engineering: ETL (Extract-Transform-Load).
+The ETL pipeline in this project:

+- Extracts data from an external source
+- Transforms the data to be easier to explore
+- Loads the transformed data into a report to visualize it.

+To productionize this project, the pipeline is scheduled to run daily and is ready to be deployed to Dagster Cloud of your self-hosted Dagster instance.

 *New to Dagster?
-Learn what Dagster is [in Concepts](https://docs.dagster.io/concepts) or [in the hands-on Tutorials](https://docs.dagster.io/tutorial).*
+Learn to build this project from scratch with the [Dagster Tutorial](https://docs.dagster.io/tutorial).*

+*After working through the tutorial, expand your knowledge to solve more of your data problems with assets and other Dagster [Concepts](https://docs.dagster.io/concepts).*

 This guide covers:
 - [Dagster starter kit](#dagster-starter-kit)